-The RATP program is an approved mitigation measure contained in the Authority's second Part 150 Study completed in 1998 and approved by the FAA in 2000.
-The Authority has now completed a third Part 150 Study including a Noise Exposure Map (NEM) and a Noise Compatibility Program (NCP) which was approved on November 7, 2016.
+The RATP program is an approved mitigation measure contained in both the Authority's second and third Part 150 Studies approved by the FAA in 2000 and 2016.
 The Authority has now completed and submitted a pre-application to the FAA for grant funding to continue the program as provided for in the NCP.
 The mitigation measures approved for inclusion in the NCP are as follows: